About TAB

 Eric Hetherington

 Eric is a philosopher and the associate chair of a Humanities department at a large research university.
-For years he wrote equipment, music and movie reviews for GoodSound, Home Theater & Sound, and SoundStage!
+For years he wrote equipment, music and movie reviews for GoodSound, Home Theater & Sound, and Soundstage.
 His musical interests center around jazz (particularly Blue Note and Impulse! artists and albums), electronic music (from Subotnik and Kraftwerk to Burial and Ellen Allien), indie pop/rock, and what he'd call world music if the term didn't make him wince.
 He covets Gilles Peterson's house of records.
 When not lecturing on Plato, writing, or listening to music, he can be found climbing the hills of northern New Jersey on his bicycle.

-I think it would be counterproductive to try and be everything to every audio enthusiast.
+I think it would be counterproductive to try to be everything to every audio enthusiast.
 We have both focused on and had wide experience with the best of the best that the high-end world has to offer.
 There is a place for reviews of relatively inexpensive gear, but only where it offers extraordinary performance for the money.
 Our focus should be on the things we do best.

 As much as is humanly possible, the publication should endeavor to speak with one editorial voice.
 I mean this not in terms of an unbendable orthodoxy or the squelching of dissenting opinions, but in terms of what is important to us and what is most desirable in the performance of components and systems.